 Pāmu: New Zealand's Premier State-Owned Farming Enterprise

-Pāmu, also known as Landcorp Farming Limited, is New Zealand's largest farming business.
-It stands as a paragon of the country’s dairy industry, managing diverse farming operations ranging from dairy to sheep and beef, deer, and forestry.
+Pāmu, officially known as Landcorp Farming Limited, stands as a cornerstone of New Zealand's agricultural sector.
+As the country's largest farming business, Pāmu leads the dairy industry with diversified operations that include dairy, sheep and beef, deer, and forestry.

 Location and Facilities

-Pāmu operates across numerous locations throughout New Zealand, leveraging the country's fertile land to maintain a high standard in agricultural productivity.
-Key facilities include extensive dairy farms in the Waikato and Canterbury regions, renowned for their high-quality milk production.
-Additionally, Pāmu manages significant forestry and livestock farms scattered across both the North and South Islands.
+Pāmu operates across numerous locations within New Zealand, leveraging the country's fertile land to maximize agricultural productivity.
+Key facilities include extensive dairy farms situated in the Waikato and Canterbury regions, renowned for their high-quality milk production.
+The company also manages significant forestry and livestock farms on both the North and South Islands.

 Financial Indicators